demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ## Incident Mirroring

-You can enable incident mirroring between Cortex XSOAR incidents and CrowdStrike Falcon corresponding events (available from Cortex XSOAR version 6.0.0).
+You can enable incident mirroring between Cortex incidents and CrowdStrike Falcon corresponding events (available from Cortex XSOAR version 6.0.0).
 To set up the mirroring:
 1. Enable *Fetching incidents* in your instance configuration.
 2. In the *Fetch types* integration parameter, select what types to mirror.